ISSUE 03

 KENNY

 Mm hmm.
-And I think of that sort of hidden history and I guess going back to Min Jin Lee, I love the idea that the first line in all of her books is the thesis statement.
-And in Pachinko, it’s, “History has failed us, but no matter.”
+That sort of hidden history and I guess going back to Min Jin Lee, I love the idea that the first line in all of her books is the thesis statement.
+And in Pachinko, it’s: “History has failed us, but no matter.”

-And I think it gets at that idea that in that book, the sort of Japanese-Korean relations in the diaspora—that so much of that gets lost.
+And I think it gets at that idea that so much gets lost.
 But I think that second part, that “no matter” hints at but we’ve continued to exist and continued to find ways to document each other for ourselves even if the larger history books don’t and have not done that.
-And have not thought that that was important.
+And have not thought that we were important.

 EMANUEL